trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 `<sdo-pri-root>/demo/device/application.properties`

-**to0scheduler Service Properties:**
+**to0scheduler Docker Service Properties:**

-`<sdo-iot-platform-sdk-root>/demo/to0scheduler/config/application.properties`
+`<sdo-iot-platform-sdk-root>/demo/to0scheduler/to0scheduler.env <br>
+referenced by <br>
+<sdo-iot-platform-sdk-root>/demo/to0scheduler/config/run-to0scheduler
+`

-**OPS Service Properties:**
+**OPS Docker Service Properties:**

-`<sdo-iot-platform-sdk-root>/demo/ops/config/application.properties`
+`<sdo-iot-platform-sdk-root>/demo/ops/ops.env <br>
+referenced by <br>
+<sdo-iot-platform-sdk-root>/demo/ops/config/run-ops
+`

-**OCS Service Properties:**
+**OCS Docker Service Properties:**

-`<sdo-iot-platform-sdk-root>/demo/ocs/config/application.properties`
+`<sdo-iot-platform-sdk-root>/demo/ocs/ocs.env <br>
+referenced by <br>
+<sdo-iot-platform-sdk-root>/demo/ocs/config/run-ocs`

 For information on all the properties for PRI components, refer to the comments in the specific properties files, or the README.

-For information on all the properties for IOT Platform SDK components, refer to the comments in the specific properties files.
+For information on all the properties for IOT Platform SDK components, refer to the comments in the specific .env files.

+!!!
+Note
+    In rest of the guide, the original name of the properties specified in the runnable scripts: run-ocs, run-ops and run-to0scheduler, will be referenced, instead of the names present in the .env files.
+The said mapping, that is specified explicitly, generally looks like: 'PROPERTY_NAME' at .env maps to 'property.name' at the application.
+For example, the property reference in the guide would be 'property.name=property-value', which means that 'PROPERTY_NAME=property-value' from .env is explicitly mapped to 'property.name=${PROPERTY_NAME}' at runnable script.

 ## Setting up Resources for OCS